Spread of the corona virus in San MarinoCurrent incidence in the week ending 09/29/2022: 427.3 new infections per 100,000 population

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-10 percent of newborns are underweight.
+3 percent of newborns are underweight.

 Medical suppliesThe medical care provided by doctors and hospitals in San Marino is above average, but is not as good as the average within the EU.
 The country provides 3.8 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

-With about 208 physicians in San Marino, there are about 6.15 doctors per 1000 inhabitants.
-Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 6.15.
+With about 209 physicians in San Marino, there are about 6.15 doctors per 1000 inhabitants.
+Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.